Ripon College has been named the No. 1 school in Wisconsin whose grads earn the most in mean wages 10 years after graduation. The study, […]

-Ripon offers pre-professional advising in social work.
-A liberal arts and sciences education is excellent preparation for a career in social work because it gives broad exposure to problems that people and societies face and that social workers typically encounter.
-Students interested in social work may major in anthropology, economics, history, philosophy, politics and government, psychology or sociology, or may plan a self-designed major.
+A liberal education is excellent preparation for a career in social work because it gives broad exposure to problems that people and societies face and which social workers typically encounter.
+Students interested in social work may major in economics, history, philosophy, politics and government, psychology or sociology, or may plan a self-designed major.
 A master’s in social work typically is required for a career in social work, so interested students should plan to pursue a graduate degree after completing their bachelor of arts.
 Consult Professor Jacqueline Clark or Associate Professor Marc Eaton.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.